starcitizen-lug/lug-helper/README.md

 `Install Star Citizen`
 - Launches Lutris and uses the bundled json to install Star Citizen

+`Deploy Easy Anti-Cheat Workaround`
+- Applies the workaround to /etc/hosts and deletes the necessary EAC files

 `Manage Lutris Runners`
 - Quickly install and delete Lutris wine runners